Image

 Art is Transformational (All grades)

-This tour explores how artists transform objects and how the exploration and creation of art can be transformational for people and their communities.
+This tour explores how artists transform materials and objects into unique works of art, and how the exploration and creation of art can be transformational in the lives of people and their communities.

 Celebrating Many Voices (All grades)